omarfln/bitcoin_spark/README.md

 # bitcoin_spark

-This program is meant to stream data about the bitcoin prices (live data) using an API, then data is persisted in HBase and pushed to a Kafka server that has a console consumer to show the bitcoin price every 20 seconds.
+This program is meant to stream data about the bitcoin prices (live data) using an API, then data is persisted in HBase and pushed to a Kafka server that has a console consumer to show the bitcoin price periodically.

 Following are the main components of the project: